michaeLeung/cse15l-lab-reports/lab-report-1-week-2.md

 ![image](key.png)

-Log into your ssh account and create a new directory called .ssh by inputting mkdir .ssh
+Log into your ssh account and create a new directory called .ssh by inputting into the ssh terminal `mkdir .ssh`

 Logout and copy the key into your account by inputting this command to your local terminal.